Unexplained Fatigue, Weight Gain, Dry Skin and More?

 A person with hypothyroidism might experience weight gain even though he or she is eating less than usual.
 If you're experiencing weight loss, talk to your doctor about whether there are any underlying causes.

-Hyperthyroidism Symptoms: Swelling in the Neck
+Swelling in the Neck - Hyperthyroidism Symptoms:

 A swollen gland in the neck could mean one of several things.
-An enlarged thyroid gland is usually caused by an overactive thyroid called hyperthyroidism.
-This causes the body to produce too much thyroid hormone.
-In contrast, under activity of the thyroid is known as hypothyroidism.
-Hypothyroidism can lead to weight gain, fatigue, depression, hair loss, dry skin, constipation, and muscle weakness.
+An enlarged thyroid gland is usually caused by an overactive thyroid, which is called hyperthyroidism.
+This condition causes the body to produce too much thyroid hormone.

 The symptoms of both conditions are similar, but hypothyroidism tends to be less severe.
 For example, people with hypothyroidism often feel tired and sluggish rather than having a racing heart, palpitations, anxiety, or irritability.

-Hyperthyroidism Symptoms: Feeling Too Cold or Hot
+Feeling Too Cold or Hot - Hyperthyroidism Symptoms:

-Hypothyroidism is a disorder where the thyroid gland doesn't produce enough hormones.
-This leads to low levels of thyroid hormone, which regulates metabolism and helps control how much energy you use.
-In addition, it affects your heart, muscles, brain, skin, hair, and nails.
-Symptoms include feeling tired, having trouble concentrating, weight gain, muscle aches, depression, dry skin, and brittle fingernails.
-If untreated, symptoms can worsen over time.
+Hypothyroidism is a disorder in which the thyroid gland doesn't produce enough hormones.
+This leads to low levels of thyroid hormone, which regulates metabolism and helps control energy use.
+Hypothyroidism also affects the heart, muscles, brain, skin, hair, and nails.

 Hyperthyroidism occurs when the thyroid produces too many hormones.
 It causes rapid heartbeat, irritability, nervousness, tremors, anxiety, insomnia, diarrhea, excessive sweating, and weight loss.
 Untreated hyperthyroidism can lead to heart problems, bone loss, and even death.